larsjaas/presto/README.md

 # Introduction

-presto is basically a very basic, ad-hoc, web server implemented using chibi-scheme.
-Maybe one day it will be something more.
+presto is basically a very basic, ad-hoc, extendable, web and rest-server implemented in chibi-scheme.
+Maybe one day it will grow up to be something more.

 # Dependencies: